Arlington Memorial Amphitheater: Famous funerals and services at the amphitheater

 Memorial Amphitheater has been the site of numerous Memorial Day and Veterans Day ceremonies.
 Every American President except Woodrow Wilson has visited the building since it was dedicated in 1921.
 Although the structure was dedicated during Wilson's presidency, he never visited Memorial Amphitheater or the Tomb of the Unknowns due to a massive stroke on October 2, 1919, from which he never recovered.
 He died on February 3, 1924.
 President Warren G. Harding was the first sitting president to visit Memorial Amphitheater, which he did on Memorial Day on May 30, 1921.
 President Harding was the first President to visit the Tomb of the Unknowns, as he was present during its dedication in November 1921.
 Harding was also the first president to speak in the Memorial Amphitheater before laying a wreath at the Tomb of the Unknowns, which he did on Memorial Day on May 30, 1923.
 Harding attended a service in the amphitheater on Memorial Day in May 1922, but did not speak or lay a wreath.
 He laid a wreath at the Tomb of the Unknowns on Veterans Day in November 1922, but did not speak in the amphitheater.
 On June 1, 1923, Colonel Charles Young (United States Army), The United States Military's first African American Colonel, became the fourth soldier honored with a funeral service at Arlington Memorial Amphitheater.
-He had died the previous year with serving as an attaché in Africa.
+He had died the previous year while serving as an attaché in Africa.

 While memorial services in Memorial Amphitheater are common, the amphitheater has also hosted the funerals of many famous Americans.
 The first funeral to be held in the amphitheater was that of sculptor Moses Jacob Ezekiel, creator of the Confederate Memorial at Arlington National Cemetery, on March 30, 1921.
 Other funerals held in the amphitheater since then include those of General of the Armies John J. "Black Jack" Pershing, General of the Air Force Henry H. "Hap" Arnold, Secretary of Defense James Forrestal, and Antarctic explorer and Rear Admiral Richard E. Byrd.
 A funeral service for the unidentified remains of 30 victims of the September 11 attacks on The Pentagon was held at Memorial Amphitheater in 2002.
 It was the first time the amphitheater had held such a service since the interment of an unknown member of the armed forces representing Vietnam War dead in 1984.

 Frank Buckles, the last American veteran of World War I, lay in state in the Memorial Amphitheater Chapel in 2011.

 An Easter sunrise service has been held at Memorial Amphitheater every year since 1931.
 The first such service was held in 1931 and organized by the Knights Templar, a group of Freemasons.
 Music was provided by the United States Marine Band.
 President Herbert Hoover attended the service, along with several thousand people.
 Along with Memorial Day and Veterans Day ceremonies, it is one of the annual and most well-attended events in the amphitheater.